JustinWingChungHui/gyst/about.md

 Our future is being auctioned off.
 And it’s up to us to save it.

-GYS*T came together as a group of people united by one simple belief; that we have a choice.
-We can choose to fight for a better, fairer future.
-We believe that the Labour party, led by Jeremy Corbyn, offers a compassionate and viable alternative to the cruelty of the current Conservative government.
+GYS*T came together as a group of people united by one simple belief.
+That we have a choice.
+That we can choose to fight for a better, fairer future.
+We believe that the Labour party, led by Jeremy Corbyn, offers a compassionate, viable alternative to the cruelty of the current Conservative government.

 **Labour is a party that represents the many rather than the few.
 And a party that works for the people.**